inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 - If a page that you want to create already exists, but you think it could be better, you should improve it, instead of creating an entirely new page.

-- Choose a descriptive name, capitalise new words, and don’t use spaces or dashes.
+- Choose a descriptive name, capitalise new words and don’t use spaces or dashes.
   The Map Features page for example, is named Map_Features, making the link: http://wiki.openstreetmap.org/wiki/Map_Features.